nadvamir/trading-game/README.md

 # FX Battle

-A not quite optimal fx exchange providing plenty of opportunity to make money.
+A not quite optimal fx exchange, providing plenty of opportunity to make money.
 Write trading robots to compete against other traders!
 The team with most money in the end wins.